cikguwilson/cikguwilson.github.io/_posts/2020-5-27-home-school.md

 anyway, anytime and organisations meet anyway, anytime too - thanks largely to zoom.
 ````
-### coming back to home school, the present lockdown has ignited debates and re-thinking of children learning privately vs publicly, as well as the role of parents vs the states as the primary provider of education.
+### coming back to home school, the present lockdown has ignited debates and re-thinking of children learning privately vs publicly, as well as the role of parents vs the states as the primary provider of education. (provide evidence, a professor stops short of saying that parents might "corrupt" their children if they were the primary educator - much later on that)

+#### As a public school teacher myself, what is my personal take on private vs public education dichotomy? well, before the readers assume any pre-disposition from me - it must be understood that i actully homeschooled my son for the entirety of his secondary years whereby he was suppose to be in Malaysian secondary school system. or rather what are some of the problems inheritly being addressed by either the private or public
 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.